 Comprehending Childhood Obesity and Teenage Obesity

-Obesity isn’t just a YouTube nightmarish look.
+Obesity is not just a physical health issue, but it can also affect children’s mental health, confidence, and overall quality of life.
 It can lead to diabetes, heart disease, and even affect your self-esteem.
-That’s why it is important to start following a “balanced, nutrient-rich diet” from a young age, as it helps develop lifelong healthy habits.
+“That is why it is important to start following a balanced, nutrient-rich diet from a young age, as it helps develop lifelong healthy habits.”

 The Significance of a Balanced Diet -

-A healthy diet for obese children and teenagers isn’t about severe calorie cutting or meal skipping.
-Instead, it is about “balance, moderation, and nourishment”.
+A healthy diet for overweight children and teenagers isn’t about severe calorie cutting or meal skipping.
+Instead, it is about “balance, moderation, and nourishment.

 Foods that you should limit or avoid